evanmoran/.pretty-terminal/README.md

 # Pretty Terminal
-Starter shell configs, dircolors, and other settings for new users
+Starter terminal configurations for z shell (zsh) and terminal colors (dircolors) for new users.
-Included:

 ## Installation